danieledurante/PredProbitGP/Tutorial.md

 #              Hence, load this library only after TLR, VB and TN have been implementeed.
 library(geoR)

+# create the empty vector of predictive probabilities at random and grid test locations
 geomUnknown <- rbind(geomUnknownRnd, geomUnknownGrid)

-# find the time for prediction at one location
+# compute predictive probabilities at the firt location via ordinary kriging applied to the STAN samples and save runtime
 gUnknown <- apply(
   X = gHMC, MARGIN = 2,
   FUN = function(v) {